-Kat’s research group is currently funded by several external grants (see current projects) and Kat has recently been awarded the Australian Academy of Science’s Gottschalk Medal for early career medical research, a Georgina Sweet Award for Women in Quantitative Biomedical Science (2016), L’Oréal-UNESCO Rising Talents Fellowship (2015), the NHMRC Research Excellence Award for the Top-Ranked Career Development Fellow (2014) and L’Oréal For Women In Science Australia & NZ Fellowship (2013).
+Kat’s research group is currently funded by various external grants (see current projects) and Kat has recently been awarded the Australian Academy of Science’s Gottschalk Medal for early career medical research, a Georgina Sweet Award for Women in Quantitative Biomedical Science (2016), L’Oréal-UNESCO Rising Talents Fellowship (2015), the NHMRC Research Excellence Award for the Top-Ranked Career Development Fellow (2014) and L’Oréal For Women In Science Australia & NZ Fellowship (2013).

 A list of Kat’s publications can be found via Google Scholar, and blog posts on recent papers are collated here.
 Kat is also a Senior Editor of the journal Microbial Genomics, published by the UK’s Microbiology Society.